-To have access to the grievance procedure to challenge his separation as a result of the resignation, the grievant must show that his resignation was involuntary5 or that he was otherwise constructively discharged.6 The determination of whether a resignation is voluntary is based on an employee's ability to exercise a free and informed choice in making a decision to resign.
-Generally, the voluntariness of an employee's resignation is presumed.7 A resignation may be viewed as involuntary only (1) "where [the resignation was] obtained by the employer's misrepresentation or deception" or (2) "where forced by the employer's duress or coercion."
-There is no allegation that the grievant's resignation was procured by misrepresentation or deception or that he was constructively discharged.
+To have access to the grievance procedure to challenge her separation as a result of the resignation, the grievant must show that her resignation was involuntary4 or that she was otherwise constructively discharged.5 The determination of whether a resignation is voluntary is based on an employee's ability to exercise a free and informed choice in making a decision to resign.
+Generally, the voluntariness of an employee's resignation is presumed.6 A resignation may be viewed as involuntary only (1) "where [the resignation was] obtained by the employer's misrepresentation or deception" or (2) "where forced by the employer's duress or coercion."
+There is no allegation that the grievant's resignation was procured by misrepresentation or deception or that she was constructively discharged.
 As such, only the question of duress or coercion is addressed by this ruling.

 A resignation can be viewed as forced by the employer's duress or coercion, if "it appears that the employer's conduct effectively deprived the employee of free choice in the matter."
 "Factors to be considered are (1) whether the employee was given some alternative to resignation; (2) whether the employee understood the nature of the choice he was given; (3) whether the employee was given a reasonable time in which to choose; and (4) whether he was permitted to select the effective date of resignation."
-"10"